-This year’s Kenya Certificate of Secondary Education (KCSE) examinations papers will have new specialized features introduced by the Kenya National Examination Council (KNEC) as part of its innovations aimed at curbing cheating.
+The 2024 Kenya Certificate of Secondary Education (KCSE) examination papers had new specialized features introduced by the Kenya National Examination Council (KNEC) as part of its innovations aimed at curbing cheating.

 The KCSE 2024 new features were highlighted by Education Cabinet Secretary Julius Migos Ogamba who was speaking on October 4 during the launch of the 2024 national examinations and assessments season at Mitihani House in Nairobi.

-KNEC, during the launch revealed the exact figure of candidates set to sit for both KCSE and the Kenya Primary School Education Assessment (KPSEA) examinations which are set to commence late October.
+KNEC, during the launch revealed the exact figure of candidates who sat for both KCSE and the Kenya Primary School Education Assessment (KPSEA) examinations.

-The 2024 KCSE exams whose rehearsals are to begin on October 18, 2024, have been scheduled to kick off on October 22 and end on November 22.
+The 2024 KCSE exams kicked off on October 22 and ended on November 22.

-KPSEA on the other hand will run from October 28 and end on October 30, with rehearsals set for October 25, 2024.
+KPSEA on the other hand run from October 28 and ended on October 30.

 CS Ogamba revealed the raft of changes effected to this year’s KCSE while urging all the stakeholders involved in the entire ecosystem of administering examinations and assessments to pay attention to the innovations introduced by KNEC.